translate/pootle/docs/developers/hacking.rst

 What to commit
   As far as possible, try to commit individual changes in individual commits.
-  Where different changes depend on each other, but are related to different parts of a problem / solution, try to commit then in quick succession.
+  Where different changes depend on each other, but are related to different parts of a problem / solution, try to commit them in quick succession.

-  Try not to put documentation and code changes in the same commit, unless they are minor changes.
+  If a change in the code requires some change in the documentation then all those changes must be in the same commit.

+  If code and documentation changes are unrelated then it is recommended to put them in separate commits, despite that sometimes it is acceptable to mix those changes in the same commit, for example cleanups changes both in code and documentation.

 Commit messages
   Begin the commit message with a single short (less than 50 character) line